James Treble

-James Treble is an Australian building and interior designer, host of the TV show Renovate Or Rebuild on Nine Network and a presenter on Open Homes Australia, on 9Life.
-Treble is publicly known for his six-hours live co-hosting on Your Money until 2019 and as a design expert on Network Ten lifestyle program The Living Room for seven seasons since its very beginning in 2012.
-An ambassador for Planet Ark since 2015, Treble supports sensible purchasing, recycling and creative re-purposing.
+James Treble is an Australian building and interior designer.
+He hosts the TV show Renovate Or Rebuild on Nine Network.
+He also is a presenter on Open Homes Australia on 9Life.
+Treble is publicly known for his weekly six-hour live co-hosting on Your Money and as the design expert on the Network Ten lifestyle program, The Living Room for seven seasons, from 2012 until 2019.
+He has been an ambassador for Planet Ark since 2015.

-Between 2020-2021 James was awarded the NSW Fellowship from the Design Institute of Australia, for his contribution to the design industry and the continuous support and education of new interior designers.
+In 2021 James was awarded the NSW Fellowship from the Design Institute of Australia.
+This award was granted for his contribution to the design industry, and the continuous support and education of new interior designers.

-With decades of experience in the building industry, Treble is a specialised kitchen and bathroom designer, a qualified real estate agent, a colour consultant and has a diploma in interior design.
-Working as a building designer since 2002, Treble's main activity is helping his clients in planning and designing their new homes.

-Treble contributes as homes' design expert to the Bauer monthly lifestyle magazine Inside Out, after writing to each issue of HOMES+ from its launch in 2014 to its closure in 2018 and shares his knowledge also through workshops and seminars to students of Interior Design at TAFE and ISCD (International School of Colour and Design).
+Treble contributed as a home design expert to the Bauer monthly lifestyle magazine, Inside Out as well as writing for each issue of HOMES+ from its launch (in 2014) to its closure (in 2018).
+Treble shares his knowledge through workshops and seminars to students of Interior Design at TAFE and ISCD (International School of Colour and Design).

-Thanks to his extensive travels and visits to international exhibitions James Treble is a sough after speaker on Interior Design and Trends and a popular MC to Building Industry Expos, Fairs and Awards.
+Treble speaks about Interior Design and trends at Building Industry Expos, Fairs and Awards.

 Personal life

-James Treble was born in Sydney (1969) where he grew up in the suburb of Carlingford.
-He travels extensively for work, Australia and overseas, and lives in Sydney with his partner and artist Sandro Nocentini and their 2 children.
+James Treble was born in Sydney, Australia in 1969.
+He grew up in the suburb of Carlingford.
+He travels extensively for work all over Australia, as well as overseas.
+Treble lives in Sydney with his partner, artist Sandro Nocentini, and their 2 children.

 Radio and television

-In 2012, Treble was invited to be the interior design expert on the four time Logies winner TV lifestyle program The Living Room.
-On the show for seven seasons, since its beginning, Treble entertains the audiences through Design Challenges and Design Quickies.
+In 2012, Treble was invited to be the interior design expert on TV lifestyle program The Living Room.
+On the show for seven seasons, since its beginning, Treble captivated the audiences through Design Challenges and Design Quickies.

-Since 2016, Treble has appeared monthly on Sky News Real Estate, explaining live how and why interior design affects and increases property value.
-In 2017, Treble became the co-host of the Australian show Your Money - Auction Day (formerly Sky News Real Estate), hosting live every Saturday until the network closure in May 2019.
+In 2016, Treble happeared monthly on Sky News Real Estate, explaining live how and why interior design affects and increases property value.
+In 2017, Treble became the co-host of the Australian show Your Money – Auction Day (formerly Sky News Real Estate), hosting live every Saturday until the network closure in May 2019.

-In 2016 and 2018, Treble was live on radio with a weekly segment on popular Talking Lifestyle channel.
+Between 2016 and 2018, Treble was live on radio with a weekly segment on 2UE.
 Offering home design and renovation advice, Treble answered live to queries from radio and online listeners.

-In 2019, James accepted the role of co-presenter on the lifestyle TV show Open Homes Australia, broadcast on 9Life (free-to-air Ch 94).
+In 2019, Treble accepted the role of co-presenter on the lifestyle TV show Open Homes Australia, broadcast on 9Life (free-to-air Ch 94).

 In 2021, the brand new lifestyle show Renovate Or Rebuild debuted on TV channel 9Life with celebrity designers launched by the Nine Network TV show The Block, and James Treble as its host.